atomisthq/docs/docs/tutorials/add-new-bot-command.md

 @atomist search SO
 ```

-Upon which the Atomist Bot would prompt your to input your query before going
+Upon which the Atomist Bot will open a thread and ask you to enter a
+value for the query parameter.
+Enter "python3 runtime error" and
+submit.
+The Atomist Bot will trigger the execution of your command
-querying StackOverflow and returning the results in the Slack channel.
+handler and return the results in the Slack channel.

 <div class="ss-container">
   <img src="../images/search-so-results.png" alt="Search StackOverflow results" class="ss-large">